Product Manual

 Multiple Repositories

 aswritten works across repos.
-Each repo has its own collective memory.
+Each repo has its own knowledge graph.
 Use switch-repo to change which repo the AI is working with, or pass owner and repo to any tool call.

-For client isolation — consultancies, agencies, or multi-tenant setups — use directory-scoped compilation.
+For client isolation — consultancies, agencies, or multi-tenant setups — use directory-scoped loading.
 Each directory under your repo can have its own .aswritten/ ledger.
-Compile with dir=clients/acme to get that client’s worldview merged with the root.
+Load with dir=clients/acme to get that client’s perspective merged with the root.

 Directory scoping is for data isolation, not topic organization.
-Use scope and introspect for semantic filtering.
+Use introspect for semantic filtering.

 Sharing Knowledge

-Share collective memory with other users via share.
+Share expertise with other users via share.
 The recipient gets a notification and can import the bundle into their own repo with import.

 Seats and Plans

-• Professional ($4K/mo + $15K SOW) — Consultant-led knowledge extraction.
+• Organization ($4K/mo + engagement) — Private catalogue.
+Professional perspective creation.
 On-prem available for compliance (HIPAA, GDPR).

 Manage your plan with manage-account.
 Check usage with check-budget.